 - Step Six Fold bottom edge of section C/D towards you

-- Step Seven Tape folded end of C/D I couldn’t resist adding a little flair with some decorative tape by Kid Made Modern
+- Step Seven Tape folded end of C/DÂ I couldn’t resist adding a little flair with some decorative tape.

 - Step Eight Add a paper clip to the taped end

 You’re done!
 Take them outside and throw them like you would throw a ball or paper airplane.
 They should spin like a helicopter to the ground!
 If you have a two story space you can also drop them down and watch them spin.
+My kids enjoyed playing with them but once I got my camera out my son got into all the “action” shots I was taking.
+You really don’t need to throw them that hard!

-Nice post.
+This is so cute and I like that you showed how it worked with a live model. 🙂 Nice post.
 I’d love to have you share this at my linky party on what to do on the weekends.
 Take care, Linda

 http://twosucculentsisters.blogspot.com/2013/01/hi-everyone-welcome-to-what-to-do.html